petrbouchal/czso/cran-comments.md

 - win-builder devel and release
 - local MacOS (M1) Monterey 12.3 beta

-* this is a quick patch to remediate an accidental omission of a dependency in a previous version.
-Apologies for the submission closely following the previous one.
+* this is a quick patch to fix a CRAN check failure regarding validity of HTML documentation